 Tim, how did your experience as Director of Community at Huffington Post lead you to the nonprofit sector?

 TM: Although I was speaking before Huffington Post, I received more invites to speak due to who I worked for.
 This brought me to a restaurant industry event in Dallas where I was asked to speak at a Changers of Commerce session.
 I had not idea what to expect and had to follow people like Kat Cole, Jeff Power and Jessica Miller-Merrell, all who told amazing stories and had decks to go with them.
 When I was asked if I was ready, I got up, not knowing what I was going to say.
 I started with the fact that I didn’t know what I was in for and didn’t have a story to share, but what I did have was the connections, communities and platforms to help share other people’s stories.
 That lead the agency working on the No Kid Hungry account to ask me to join their Social Council.

 What do you both consider broken in today’s business world?

-The systems are starting to crack in business today.
-We need to shift from leading with a mindset of fear and scarcity to one of abundance of opportunities and possibilities.
+In the business world today, the systems are starting to crack.
+We need to shift from leading with a mindset of fear and scarcity to one with an abundance of opportunities and possibilities.
 We are living in a world that is seeking short-term solutions instead of doing the work.
 So many organizations are too busy chasing someone else’s best practices to find out what works for them.
-We have over complicated business on so many levels and we have an opportunity to simplify and bring the team back together to deliver on an organization’s purpose.
+We have over complicated business on so many levels, and we have an opportunity to simplify and bring the team back together to deliver on an organization’s purpose.